Silent sinus syndrome

 Silent sinus syndrome is a spontaneous, asymptomatic collapse of an air sinus (usually the maxillary sinus and orbital floor) associated with negative sinus pressures.
 It can cause painless facial asymmetry, diplopia and enophthalmos.
 Diagnosis is suspected based on symptoms, and can be confirmed using a CT scan.
 Treatment is surgical involving making an outlet for mucous drainage from the obstructed sinus, and, in some cases, paired with reconstruction of the orbital floor.
 It is slightly more common in middle age.

 Signs and symptoms

 Silent sinus syndrome can cause facial asymmetry (usually without pain), and vision problems (such as diplopia and enophthalmos).
 It may also cause headaches, and a feeling of fullness in the nose.

 Mechanism

 Silent sinus syndrome most often affects the maxillary sinus, usually with a collapse of the orbital floor.
 It may also affect the frontal sinus or the ethmoid sinus.
 When the maxillary sinus is involved, the inferior oblique muscle may be damaged.

 The cause of silent sinus syndrome is not well understood.
 Bacteria in the maxillary sinus may be involved.
 The connection to the nose may be blocked.
 This can create negative pressure in the sinus, as secretions are reabsorbed.

+Risk factors for silent sinus syndrome include any anatomic condition causing obstruction of the maxillary ostium, such as ipsilateral nasal septum deviation,ipsilateral laterally deviated middle turbinate, and narrowed infundibulum.